Skip to content

 So Sherlock Holmes stayed at 221B Baker Street from 1881 to 1904.
 Luckily for those who established the museum, Doyle had used a part-actual, part-imaginary address for the house of Sherlock Holmes.
 In other words, he placed the house in an existent district in London, but the building itself was not there.

-So Baker Street is in the Marylebone district.
-This was, and still is, a chic high-class neighbourhood in London.
-However, until the time Doyle died, there was no premise with the number 221.
+Baker Street is in the Marylebone district.
+This was and still is a chic, high-class neighbourhood in London.
+However, until Doyle died, there was no premise with the number 221.

-This address came into existence with the first appearance of both Sherlock Holmes and Dr Watson in their very first story, A Study in Scarlet, which was also the first time they met.
-As both of them were in a harsh financial situation that gave neither of them a chance to have his own room, they had to share a small flat together.
+This address came into existence with the first appearance of Sherlock Holmes and Dr Watson in their first story, A Study in Scarlet, which was also the first time they met.
+As both of them were in a harsh financial situation that gave neither of them a chance to have his room, they had to share a small flat.

 That said, the story of establishing the Sherlock Holmes Museum is pretty surreal, just like Salvador Dali’s painting.
 Here is what happened.